katrinleinweber/v0dro.github.io/source/_posts/2014-09-21-code-generalized-linear-models-introduction-and-implementation-in-ruby.markdown

 Calculating the co-efficients and a host of other properties of a GLM is extremely simple and intuitive in Ruby.
 Let us see some examples of GLM by using the `statsample` and `statsample-glm` gems:

-First install `statsample-glm` by running `gem install statsample-glm` or if the gem isnt updated, clone my fork from [here](https://github.com/v0dro/statsample-glm), statsample will be downloaded alongwith it if it is not installed directly.
+First install `statsample-glm` by running `gem install statsample-glm`, statsample will be downloaded alongwith it if it is not installed directly.
 Then download the CSV files from [here](link to CSV files).

 Statsample-glm supports a variety of GLM methods, giving the choice of both, IRLS and MLE algorithms to the user for almost every distribution, and all this through a simple and intutive API.
 The primary calling function for all distribtions and algorithms is `Statsample::GLM.compute(data_set, dependent, method, options)`.
 We specify the data set, dependent variable, type of regression and finally an options hash in which one can specify a variety of customization options for the computation.